tvwenger/kinematic_scaleheight/README.md

 The function `leastsq` corrects the Crovisier (1978) error by performing a similar analysis and returning the actual measurable quantity: the ratio between the third and second raw moments of the vertical distribution.
+This method also uses an updated, non-local Galactic rotation model.

 ```python
 from kinematic_scaleheight.leastsq import leastsq